ahamez/protox/README.md

 - Elixir >= 1.7
 - protoc >= 3.0 *This dependency is only required at compile-time* `protox` uses Google's `protoc` (>= 3.0) to parse `.proto` files.
 It must be available in `$PATH`.
-You can download it [here](https://github.com/google/protobuf) or you can install it with your favorite package manager (`brew install protobuf`, `apt install protobuf-compiler`, etc.).
+You can download it [here](https://github.com/google/protobuf) or you can install it with your favorite package manager (`brew install protobuf`, `apt install protobuf-compiler`, etc.). ℹ️ If you choose to generate files, `protoc` won't be needed to compile these files.

 ## Installation